kaaproject/kaa/Programming-guide/Using-Kaa-endpoint-SDKs/Objective-C/index.md

 sort_idx: 30
 ---

-**Table of Contents**
+{% include variables.md %}

 * TOC
 {:toc}

-This guide describes how to use the Kaa Objective-C SDK into your application, including base API overview and external links to demo applications and programming guides, which cover a pretty big amount of KAA architecture topics.
+This guide describes how to use the [Kaa Objective-C SDK]({{root_url}}Glossary/#endpoint-sdk) within your application.

-# Requirements
+## Requirements

-First, ensure that the following components are installed on your machine:
+Make sure that the following components are installed on your machine:

-- Xcode 7.x or later
+- Xcode 7.x or later.
-- CocoaPods 1.x.x or later
+- CocoaPods 1.x.x or later.

-# Installation
+## Installation

 The main method for installing Kaa SDK into a project as a third-party framework is using [CocoaPods](https://cocoapods.org/) dependency manager.

 First of all, before start to develop your application, you need to [generate Endpoint SDK](%s:https://balldir.github.io/kaa/docs/current/:{{root_url}}:g) for the target platform - Objective-C.
 After pressing on _download_ button, you'll get an archived file wrapped with __.tar.gz__ extension.
 After downloading, please, move this archive into your project directory and extract.

 After that, open a console, move into your project directory by _cd_ command.